edoski/bostarter/docs/DB-PRJ-REPORT.md

 # TODO
 ---
 - [ ] check for any leftover TODO's in project
+- [ ] check for any blatant gpt english comments
 - [ ] connect mongodb to php
 - [ ] env vars for mysql and php?
 - [ ] PASTE FULL SQL INIT FILE TO [[#**7.1.
 Inizializzazione DB**]]
 - [ ] review entire report and ensure consistent tables, attributes etc
 	- [ ] update LISTA DELLE OPERAZIONI MAYBE!!!!!
 - [ ] create README.md for repo to explain how to setup and run project
-- [ ] hmmm maybe docker cool but idk
 - [ ] redo screenshots of funzionalità section once website complete
 - [ ] export to pdf using pandoc
 	- [ ] potentially need to fix mismatching links text for correct rendering